SachinPathania/-Simple-Shape-Area-Calculator-Python-_ITP_mini-project_1.0/README.md

 # Simple-Shape-Area-Calculator-Python-_ITP_Mini Project 1.0
-Write a program to calculate area of shapes.
-Your program should be capable of calculating the area of a square, rectangle, triangle and a circle.
-The user should be presented with options to select the shape.
-Based on which shape is chosen by the user, the program should ask for the appropriate input and print the resulting area on the screen.
+This is my first project after learning the basics of Python.
+Here, I have created a user input way of selecting any of the shapes (Square,Rectangle,Triangle,Circle) and the code will output the area after asking you for a few details regarding the shape.